keyz182/PointlessSurgeries/README.md

 - Home Remedy - Yayo, Beer, and Herbal Medicine, all in one
 - Fing-Longer
   - randomly gives "Poked eye" hediff to reduce vision by 30%
-  - can randomly give "Poked eye" to self or other pawns in combat, or performing any verb
+  - can randomly give "Poked eye"to self or other pawns in combat, or performing any verb
+- Destiny Manifester
+  - Implant an antigrain warhead and 500 chemfuel.
+  - Gives a +20 mood buff "Yeehaw"
+  - If there's not at least 1000 chemfuel on the map, there's also a -60 mood debuff "I NEED OIL"
+  - Gives the "Manifest Destiny" ability
+    - One-shot instant mapwide antigrain explosion
+    - Pawn skills all set to 20
+    - All faction goodwill inverted
+    - Gives them Luci addiction
 - And more...

 ## ToDo